NBISweden/Rcourse/precourse.md

 For the course we will use the latest version of R and R-studio.
 Both of these works on computers running Linux, Windows and Macintosh operative systems.
-R-studio is a set of tools as well as an editor that facilitates the use of R and in many ways create a superior environment to integrate directly with R. Over the last years it has become a very popular tool and in many ways become a de-facto standard for working with R.
+R-studio is both a set of tools and an editor that facilitates the use of R and in many ways create a superior computing environment that integrates directly with R. Over the last years it has become a very popular tool and has for many become the standard way of interacting with R.

-Note that on same operative systems it will be easier to install and run R and R-studio if you are administrator of your own computer and hence are allowed to install software on your machine.
+Note that on same operative systems it will be easier to install and run R and R-studio if you have an administrator account on your computer and hence are allowed to install software on your machine.
 If you do not have these privileges please ask your system administrator to install the latest version of R and R-studio.

 ## Install R